strimzi/strimzi.github.io/_posts/2018-08-XX-strimzi-0.6.0-release.md

 # Kafka Connect: new encryption and TLS client authentication support

-The previous 0.5.0 release added TLS support for encryting communication between all the main components in an Apache Kafka cluster, so between brokers, between Zookeeper nodes and between brokers and nodes themselves.
+The previous 0.5.0 release added TLS support for encrypting communication between all the main components in an Apache Kafka cluster, so between brokers, between Zookeeper nodes and between brokers and nodes themselves.
 It also added encryption between the Topic Operator and the Kafka brokers and Zookeeper nodes.

-The new release finilize this feature adding the TLS support for encrypting communication between Kafka Connect worker nodes and the Kafka cluster.
+The new release completes this feature adding the TLS support for encrypting communication between Kafka Connect worker nodes and the Kafka cluster.

 The TLS support is configured in the `tls` property in the `KafkaConnect` resource and it contains a list of secrets with key names under which the certificates are stored.
+They will be loaded in a related trust store in the Kafka Connect instance.
 The certificates should be stored in X509 format.

 Here's an example snippet of a `KafkaConnect` resource for configuring TLS: